benwzj/benwzj.github.io/_posts/2023-10-12-react-overview.md

 There are two reasons for a component to render:
 - It’s the component’s initial render.
 By calling `createRoot` with the target DOM node, and then calling its render method with the component.
 - The component’s (or one of its ancestors’) state has been updated.
 Updating the component’s state automatically queues a render.
+When prop or context be changed, it cause re-render as well.

 #### Step 2: React renders your components